 Damaged items are material that can no longer be part of the library collections.
 The library system will not accept replacement of the actual item.

-The charge for fax service is $1.00 per page, not including cover page.
+The charge for fax service is $1.00 for first page and $0.10 thereafter, not including cover page.
 For international fax service, the charge is $5.00 for the first page and $1.00 per page.

 Black and white photocopies, computer printouts and microfilm reader printouts are 10¢ per page.
 Color photocopies and color computer printouts are 50¢ per page.